Fourth Crusade: Rendezvous at Venice

 Pope Innocent III succeeded to the papacy in January 1198, and the preaching of a new crusade became the prime goal of his pontificate, expounded in his bull Post miserabile.
 His call was largely ignored by the European monarchs: the Germans were struggling against Papal power, and England and France were still engaged in warfare against each other.
-However, due to the preaching of Fulk of Neuilly, a crusading army was finally organised at a tournament held at Écry-sur-Aisne by Count Thibaut of Champagne in 1199.
-Thibaut was elected leader, but he died in 1201 and was replaced by Boniface of Montferrat.
+However, due to the preaching of Fulk of Neuilly, in November Count Thibaut of Champagne hosted a knightly tournament at his castle in Écry-sur-Aisne.
+The event, though tinged with mourning for the recent death of Thibaut's uncle, King Richard I of England, became a turning point.
+During the festivities, Thibaut vowed to abandon martial games and instead dedicate his weapons to God's service, declaring his intention to join a crusade.